-This month of giving made me shake my head and laugh.
+One of our parenting goals is to raise kids who give.
+We’ve been on a year-long journey, and this month of giving made me shake my head and laugh.

 We had a similar type of experience this June in our giving journey.

 June was crazy busy.
 Between wrapping up my teaching and my own kid’s school and activities, the first two weeks of June were exhausting.
 Then we were out of town for over a week visiting my Grandma.
 In the midst of the busyness, I never planned a service activity for our family in June.
-(We are working as a family on giving more.
-If you want to know why or more, click here.)

-It is okay to keep it simple.
+And second, It is okay to keep it simple.
 Our kids are just kids.
 Simple to them is sometimes preferred.
 It is often me that makes things too complicated or too much work.
 When I do that, I miss the great joy simple moments can hold.

 If you decide to take use this giving strategy, remember this is YOUR THING.
 Do what God places on YOUR HEART.
 Whatever works, big or little.
 Your family will be moved by however you decide to extend your hand.
 And hopefully, so will the people you give to.